 - Not as many charging options as others

-This unit has an 18,000 mAh capacity and can deliver up to 800 amps to jump-start your vehicle.
-The marketing says it can jump-start up to twenty times off a single charge – and they’re accounting for an average-sized car.
+This unit has an 18,000 mAh capacity and can deliver up to 1200 amps to jump-start your vehicle.
+The marketing says it can jump-start up to thirty times off a single charge – and they’re accounting for an average-sized car.

-All this is a lot more than we necessarily need for motorcycling but the unit is as compact as some of the lower capacity starters on our list.
+All this is much more than we necessarily need for motorcycling, but the unit is as compact as some of the lower-capacity starters on our list.

-Of the 8 types of safety feature that a jump-start unit can have, this one features all 8.
+Of the 8 safety features a jump-start unit can have, this one features all 8.
 If you’ve connected it incorrectly, the unit won’t send current.